WarioWare: Snapped!: Gameplay

 WarioWare: Snapped! is set in a theme park.
 There are four sets of minigames – one featuring Wario, one featuring Mona, one featuring Jimmy T., and one featuring Kat & Ana.
 2 sets were added by an update.
 It only has 20 minigames, a fraction of the minigames found in the average WarioWare title.
 This title also allows for more time to play the minigames.
 It uses the Nintendo DSi's built-in digital camera to make a silhouette of the player to use as a character in the microgames with the Nintendo DSi placed on a flat surface.

 The player must put their head and hand to match head and hand outlines on the screen to make sure that the player is at an ideal distance from the DSi.
 Once the player keeps their pose for three seconds, the game begins.
 Before each minigame, the player must match their head and sometimes hand or hands with the silhouettes shown on the screen.
 Once the player gets into the pose, it proceeds to the minigame, and the player must move per what the minigame requires – for example, one minigame requires the player to dry a dog's fur by shaking their head back and forth.
 Kat & Ana's stages require two players.

 At the end of the minigames, pictures of the player's movement are displayed in a slideshow unique to the character.
 For example, Mona's adds stuff to the player, Jimmy T's throws them into a comic strip, Kat & Ana have fighting practice, and Wario animates their actions.
 Footageplay antics also show up on the title screen afterwards.

 Development

-WarioWare: Snapped! was originally announced as Utsusu Made in Wario for the Japanese version of the DSiWare service on October 2, 2008 upon the announcement of the Nintendo DSi.
-It was eventually released in Japan on December 24, 2008.
-It was later announced for North America on February 18, 2009 upon the announcement of the DSi's release in that region.
+WarioWare: Snapped! was originally announced as Utsusu Made in Wario for the Japanese version of the DSiWare service in October 2008 upon the announcement of the Nintendo DSi.
+It was eventually released in Japan on December 24.
+The game was later released in North America on April 5, 2009 for the same platform.
 It was developed by Intelligent Systems under Nintendo SPD and published by Nintendo.
 Its designers included Naoko Mori, Goro Abe, and Taku Sugioka.
 The developers intended on making Snapped! a game that could be played and enjoyed by people who don't play games.